Cleveland 67 Good

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Cleveland apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Cleveland is actually affordable.
-The median home price for Cleveland homes is $87,000, which is 28.3% lower than the Oklahoma average.
-If we take a closer look at the affordability of homes in Cleveland, we’ll see that the home price to income ratio is 2, which is 20% lower than the Oklahoma average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Cleveland is real estate affordability.
+The median home price for Cleveland homes is $160,160, which is 25.7% lower than the Oklahoma average.
+If we take a closer look at the affordability of homes in Cleveland, we’ll see that the home price to income ratio is 2.4, which is 20% lower than the Oklahoma average.

 Best Places to Live in and Around Cleveland